vpfarr/portfolio-site/README.md

 # Portfolio Website

-Personal portfolio website for Valentin Pfarr - Developer, DevOps Engineer & IT Specialist.
+Personal portfolio website coded with the assistance of Claude Code.

 ## Features